HuangLab-SYSU/block-emulator/docs/en/Help Documents.md

 ## 1.2 Configuration of the System Parameters

-open the configuration file [params/global_config.go](https://github.com/Jianru-Lin/block-emulator-v1/blob/79325c6ddd009c450a00ffbc0e06073a74f3c428/params/global_config.go), set up the Parameters, and the meaning of parameters are shown as follows:
+open the configuration file [params/global_config.go](https://github.com/HuangLab-SYSU/block-emulator/blob/main/params/global_config.go), configures the parameters.
+The meaning of parameters are shown as follows:

 ```
 1 Block_Interval  = 5000   // generate new block interval